 The Problem and the Solution

 While museums are still relevant and popular, despite being in the digital age, one of the major issues that museums are facing today is looking for new ways to maintain their popularity.
-For example, with the Internet becoming widespread, more and more people continuously look for information online rather than visiting a museum because it’s more efficient and convenient.
+For example, with the Internet becoming widespread, more and more people continuously look for information online rather than visiting a museum because it’s more efficient and convenient, just like it is more convenient to use onlinebookmakers than go to the actual betting parlor.
 What’s more, many people aren’t even aware that there are museums around them.

 However, instead of swimming against the current, museums found a way to address the problem by using it in their favor, and what better way to do that than through online games and gamification.
 An excellent example of this can be seen through the museums’ usage of Minecraft.